oracle-livelabs/developer/dev-ai-app-dev-rel/codingbasics/codingbasics.md

 ## Task 2: Connect to the database using Python

-In this first task, you will connect to an Oracle AI Database instance using Oracle's Python driver, `oracledb`. `oracledb` is available in PyPi (`pip install oracledb`) and supports in its latest version all of the advanced features of the Oracle Database, including JSON and VECTOR.
+In this first task, you will connect to an Oracle AI Database instance using Oracle's Python driver, `oracledb`. `oracledb` is available in PyPi (`pip install oracledb`) and in its latest version, supports all of the advanced features of the Oracle Database, including JSON, VECTOR, and more.

 1. In the newly created Jupyter Notebook, copy and paste the following code block into an empty cell.
 This code block imports the `oracledb` Python driver and other libraries that help us to securely read credentials from the environment variables.